Burke-Lauenroth-Lab/workflow_guidelines/README.md

 There are two types of text editors: (1) Those accessed via the command line and (2) editors with GUIs.

 __Command line editors__ are typically used for quick edits in the terminal.
 Options include nano, vim, and vi.
-I find nano easiest to use.
+Nano has the mist user-friendly interfect.
 Most all shortcuts are listed at the bottom of the window, there is autotomatic indentation, and many search functions.
-Easy to use and master.

  * `git config --global core.editor <editor>`

-__GUI text editors__ are typically more user-friendly, particuarly when approaching coding projects with multiple interacting files.
-Multiple projects can be opened and stored.
+__GUI text editors__ are typically more user-friendly, particuarly when approaching projects with multiple interacting repositories.
+Multiple "projects" (i.e. repositories) can be opened and stored.
 Atom and Sublime text are two of the most popular.
-Atom is completely 'hackable' meaning anyone can write code to improve the source code.

-### Integrated Development Editor
+Atom is developed by GitHub and tracks the git status of files (i.e. highlights files in the file tree if they have been changed, shows which lines have been added, deleted, or editted on the left pane of the file folders, basic merge conflict resolution).

+__Integrated Development Environments__ or __IDEs__ are software suites that contain multiple tools needed to test and write software.
+Typically they not only include a GUI text editors, but also a compiler and debugger to test and clean code.
+IDEs are language dependent (i.e. you need an IDE that can compile C code for SOILWAT2 and one for R code to compile rSFSW2).
+RStudio can act an an IDE for R code, while NetBeans is a popular choice for C development.

-## GitHub Basics <a name="basics"/>
+## Git Basics <a name="basics"/>

 * The 4 levels of the git organization
     * __Working directory__ (on local computer): work in text editor and/or an IDE (RStudio, Visual Studio, etc.)
     * __Staging area__: include/save changes to the next commit
     * __Local repository__: commit to project history
     * __Remote repository__ on github.com: share code with collaborators and backup local branches

-* We use __issues__ and __milestones__ to communicate code enhancements, bugs, priorities, and current progress.

-* We have __three types of branches__:
-    * __Master branch__: Any commit on the master branch aims to be deployable.
-Such commits are usually the result of merging/rebasing with a feature or bugfix branch.
-Once deployable a unique version number is released.
-Deployable for us means that commits are tested.
-    * __Bugfix branches__: When a bug is discovered on the master branch, a bugfix branch and an issue should be created.
-The issue should be assigned to the _master_ milestone.
-A bugfix branch should be named after the respective issue.
-An example of a bugfix branch would be bugfix_16, which represents issue #16.
-    * __Feature branches__: Everything else should be a feature branch, which is where code development is done before it is merged back to master.
-Each feature branch needs its own __milestone__.
-Any bugfixes needed on a feature branch should be directly committed to the feature branch.
-Feature branches should have descriptive but concise names in upper camel case, such as feature_BetterErrorMessages.

-* __Testing__ involves at least that each line of code was executed and did not throw an error or stopped execution unexpectedly.
-However, writing re-usable unit test cases (for R code based on the package [testthat](https://cran.r-project.org/web/packages/testthat/index.html), and for C code based on [GoogleTest](https://github.com/google/googletest)) is the preferred way to test our code.

-* __Documentation__: Comment the code well and write object documentation with [roxygen2](http://r-pkgs.had.co.nz/man.html), if using R, or with [doxygen](http://www.doxygen.org), if using another programming language.

-* We use __[semantic versioning](http://semver.org/)__ using the format MAJOR.MINOR.PATCH.
-Every commit to the master branch updates the version number.
-A backwards-incompatible commit increases MAJOR and resets MINOR and PATCH to 0.
-A backwards-compatible commit adding new functionality increases MINOR and resets PATCH to 0.
-A backward-compatible commit fixing bugs (etc) increases PATCH.

 * __Inspecting__ a repository
     * State of working directory and staging area: git status
     * History of commits: `git log --graph --full-history --oneline --decorate`